 One of the thing that doesn’t make sense is when Saki drew the 9 of characters and discarded the 6 of characters.
 Discarding the 6 of characters destroy the 678 meld and thus destroys the chance for a sanshoku.
 Remember the same sequence (in this case 678) must occur in all the sequence.
 It would have been palatable if the 9 of characters is a dangerous tile but if you look at the discards it seems safe.
 (Not to mention, its a terminal tile, which in my experience is a bit safer than tiles in the middle sequence).

-Hisa quickly realize it when Saki’s score is +/-zero for the third time.
+Hisa quickly realizes it when Saki’s score is +/-zero for the third time.

 If Saki ever develops to her full potential she will be ridiculous.

 As I read Teru’s flashback in the manga, I think the change is a plot point.
-We know that Teru have a massive sweet tooth.
-The reason why Teru entered the Shiraitodai mahjong club is because of SWEETS and PANCAKE.
-And unless, I’m missing something this is a trait that Saki doesn’t share with Teru.
+We know that Teru has a massive sweet tooth.
+The reason why Teru entered the Shiraitodai mahjong club is because of SWEETS and PANCAKES.
+And unless I’m missing something this is a trait that Saki doesn’t share with Teru.

 Remember that the Miyanaga family games in the anime have candy as the prize for winning and losing.
 Teru who has an established sweet tooth might have fought harder in those games simply because she like the reward better.
 It would neatly explain why Teru doesn’t mind selling her mahjong skills for pancake and sweets as well.
 It would be business as usual for Teru!
 A continuation of her family games.

 Saki, on the other hand, unless I’m missing something doesn’t have much of a sweet tooth which makes the daily mahjong prizes in their household less appealing.
-Not to mention Saki’s self sacrificing tendency.
-Beside the reaction of other family members, Saki might feel guilty for getting more than her fair share if she wins.
+Not to mention Saki’s self-sacrificing tendency.
+Besides the reaction of other family members, Saki might feel guilty for getting more than her fair share if she wins.
 Thus, +/- zero wherein Saki wouldn’t take someone’s share and just keep her rightful share.

 Whenever I analyze Saki’s match, I’m reminded of Saki’s playstyle.
 It is a sharp contrast to Teru’s playstyle which is straightforward.
 It makes me think about personality and mahjong which in the Saki-verse is strongly correlated.